nagehancapa/expensify-app-v2/README.md

 - demonstrate some of my skills I've learned about the frontend development.
 - practice refactoring an existing app with newest versions of technologies.
-- practice writing tests to funtional components using jest and react testing library.
+- practice writing tests for funtional components using jest and react testing library.
 - extend my knowledge with facing the problems when writing tests to new styled components.

 ### Used technologies